 Change #3: Home becomes a place that exists in many parts of the world.

 Maybe you had a homestay and really connected with your host family.
-Perhaps you made a good friend who lives on the other side of the world as you.
+Perhaps you made a good friend who lives on the other side of the world like you.
 Or it could be you just really became comfortable in your temporarily rented room in Buenos Aires.

 Either way, you miss some things about that life and it’s easy to begin to feel as though home exists in many parts of the world once you have studied abroad.